Compliance Priorities for 2022 in the Financial Services Industry

 As we consider the compliance challenges that will be top of mind for financial institution compliance officers in 2022, one thing is very clear: More and more often, they are being expected to play a significant role in managing risks that extend beyond what we have traditionally considered the purview of compliance.
 Coupling this reality with ongoing innovation, both in the industry and in supervisory approaches, means that attracting and retaining a broader complement of skills and experience are critical to the success of any compliance department.

-To reflect this evolving environment for compliance, we present our views on the 2022 compliance priorities in three broad categories: the broader risk mandate, traditional compliance issues and impacts on the compliance department, recognising that the lines between and among these categories are inevitably blurred.
+To reflect this evolving environment for compliance, we present our views on the 2022 compliance priorities in three broad categories: the broader risk mandate, traditional compliance issues and impacts on the compliance department, recognizing that the lines between and among these categories are inevitably blurred.

 Our list, which is not in any rank order, is not intended to be all-inclusive and the priorities discussed do not affect all types of financial institutions to the same degree.
 In 2021, our list included 12 top compliance priorities – flippantly, one per month.
 This year, we have added a bonus 13th priority.
 We think most, if not all, of the issues discussed are relevant to financial institutions globally.